snowplow/documentation/docs/understanding-tracking-design/versioning-your-data-structures/amending/index.md

 ### Usage

-There are two ways to mark a schema version as superseded: `$supersedes` and `$supersededBy`.
-* The former attribute is applied to the _new_ schema, usually when the new schema is created.
-* The latter attribute is applied to the _old_ schema, which in most cases requires [patching](#patching-the-schema), and therefore is not recommended.
-This option exists for completeness.

 The `$supersedes` field states that the schema version defined in the `self` part supersedes the schema versions listed in the `$supersedes` field (one or more).
 Its value must be an array of strings (even if it only includes one item).
 For example:

 ```json